 Taught by leaders in both fields, the curriculum teaches the philosophies, theories, and practices of conservation and planning—including their roles in social injustice and what we can do about it.
 Topics range from urban design and public policy to architectural history and materials conservation.
 Students gain critical skills necessary to investigate, interpret, and evaluate the world around them.

 “This program has opened my eyes in so many ways.
 I have a spatial lens now that I can use to analyze the world.
 I walk around the city, my neighborhood, any space in a different way.
 And that is so powerful.
 It's just really cool.
 I can read the landscape like a text.
 I'm much more critical of what I'm observing and why certain places attract people and make people feel a certain way, and different ways cultural memory and conservation show up outside of typical preservation.”

 Students conduct groundbreaking research that aligns with their personal passions, as illustrated in our Master Thesis Showcase and on our podcast, Save As: NextGen Heritage Conservation.
 We honor one outstanding thesis each year.

-Qualified students who are admitted to the graduate programs in both the School of Architecture and the USC Price School of Public Policy may complete both degrees in a highly integrated five-semester program.
+Qualified students admitted to the graduate programs in both the School of Architecture and the Price School of Public Policy complete both degrees in a highly integrated five-semester program.